page title icon Topstep Futures Review – Rules, Pros, Cons & Promos (2023)

 You also have to be conscious of when you are allowed to trade certain products because Topstep has certain times that are prohibited for trading.
 All positions must be closed every day by 3:10pm CST.
 Sunday through Thursday you can resume trading at 5 p.m.
 CST.
 You have to be flat over weekends.
 There are also certain limits around holiday trading, so you have to be sure to stay on top of the calendar.

-Finally, you have to be sure not to go over your maximum position size.
+Finally, you have to be wary of your maximum position size.
 For the $50,000 account your maximum position size is five contracts, so you can’t have more than five open positions at any time.
 For example, you’d hit your limit if you were long three crude oils and short two E-mini S&P.

-Follow all those rules and prove your trading skills and you will pass Step 2.
-Congratulations, you can join the ranks of Topstep’s funded traders.
+Follow these rules, hit your 6% target and congratulations, you can join the ranks of Topstep’s funded traders.

 What can I trade with Topstep Futures?